 The meaning of the tapestries

 Up until his premature death in 1987, Boetti was in the process of creating his most complex and biggest tapestry yet, Tutto that he devoted his time to depict the world’s cultural diversity.
-Together with his assistant, Iranian Mahshid Mussari, they collected a wide variety of motif patterns to include in this canvas that is also a representation of the world’s complexity.
+Together with his assistant, Iranian Mahshid Mussari, they collected a wide variety of motif patterns to include in this canvas that represents the world’s complexity.
 Sadly, he died without getting to complete this piece.
 What sets Boetti’s art apart is the importance of his work’s social dimension, his use of mathematical logic, esoteric, different Eastern cultures, the concept of order vs. disorder and finally, his regard of art as a game that draws the audience’s participation in deciphering the writings, the code, and the theme behind each piece.

 Since his death, Alighiero Boetti has been honored posthumously.
-Large-scale exhibitions of his work were shown in museums such as Vienna’s and Frankfurt’s Museum fur Moderne Kunst in 19997 and 1998 respectively.
+Large-scale exhibitions of his work were shown in museums such as Vienna’s and Frankfurt’s Museum fur Moderne Kunst in 19997 and 1998, respectively.
 In 2001, an exhibition was organized by the Gagosian Gallery in collaboration with Rome’s Archivo Boetti and was accompanied by a completely illustrated catalog of Boetti’s full works.
-His last work, Tutto is now one of Frankfurt’s Museum of Modern Art’s collection.
+His last work, Tutto, is now one of Frankfurt’s Museum of Modern Art’s collection.